blacklightpy/vaultofknowledge/My way of classifying religions.md

 - The Teachings of Easterners
 	- The Teachings of Indians
 		- The Teachings of People who follow the Sanskrit Books of Knowledge
-			- The Teachings of Eeshvara Krishna's Enumeration Aphorisms
-				- The Teachings of Sage Kanada's Enumeration Aphorisms
+			- The Teachings of Sage Kapila
 			- The Teachings of Sage Patanjali
 			- The Teachings of Sage Aksapada Gautama
-			- The Teachings of Sage Kanada's Special Aphorisms
+			- The Teachings of Sage Kanaada
 			- The Teachings of Teacher Ramanuja
 			- The Teachings of Prabhakara and Bhatta
 			- The Teachings of the Summary of the Sanskrit Books of Knowledge